-Well, there is only one really, but I do go for that one for real.
+Well, there is only one really, but I do go full out with that one.

 I love music, any and all music!
 (Except for most modern popular genres, which makes me dislike what most people like – bummer.)
 I usually have a strong opinion on if a piece is good or bad, but this is not connected to genres, it is strictly for individual pieces.
 Here’s a list of my current favourite genres: